 Similarly, the Hepatitis B vaccine made healthcare a less risky occupation; Hepatitis B is a blood borne infection contracted from contact with infected blood.

-So, I was first surprised, then puzzled, then alarmed , now resigned to the number of parents who reject vaccination for their children, and adults who decline immunizations for themselves.
+So, I was first surprised, then puzzled, then alarmed at the number of parents who reject vaccination for their children, and adults who decline immunizations for themselves.
 Some people now fear the vaccines more than the diseases they prevent and we physicians must consider this to help people stay well instead of treating them when sick.

 I was intrigued when I heard of a book, by a physician,that seems to promote a compromise-